mmeka/TypeScript/README.md

 > tsc <typescript_file_name>
 > tsc -w <typescript_file_name> (this will watch for any changes to TS file and compiles to JS file.
 Watch mode will be on, so use a different terminal window)
 > tsc --init (this will tell that the current project is managed by TypeScript.
 It watches for any changes to TS files and generates JS files with command "tsc -w".
 Creates tsconfig.json file)
+Compilation: converting source code to byte code
+Transpilation: conversion of soure code from one language to another

 # TSConfig.json
 "exclude":["node_modules", <all_JS_files_to_exclude_from_compilation>].
 If "excludes" not present, by default node_modules is excluded.
 Can specify folders or wild cards.